codex-academy/codeX_Feb2015Intro/know_git.md

 Once you have a better idea of what git is all about, try it on your local machine by following the instructions at [Git It](https://github.com/jlord/git-it).
 The steps there will show you how to get code from GitHub to your machine, how to update code using git, and many other things.

 <!--codex ignore refer back-->
 Now you should know a lot more about version control using `git`.
+You'll always follow the same cycle for updating your code:

+  * Make changes to your file(s);
+  * `git add` the changed files;
+  * `git commit` the changes, with a message;
+  * `git push` the commited changes from your machine to GitHub.

 Should you ever have any questions you can refer back to the info on this page, as well as the useful Git It guide... or there is always Google!

 ### SSH Key